Frequently Asked Questions

 Massage therapy should never be painful.
 Sometimes when working on a particularly tight or previously injured area, there can be a level of therapeutic discomfort.
 However, it should be at a level that still allows the muscle to let go.
 Some people call it the "hurts so good" feeling.
 If you feel that your muscles are tightening in response to the work, then it is no longer effective.
 It is not therapeutic to "push past the pain" - rather, it can cause more damage to the tissue.
-Please speak up as soon as you are experiencing any pain so that I can adjust the pressure immediately.
+Please speak up as soon as you are experiencing any pain so that your therapist can adjust the pressure immediately.

 If you are very sensitive to touch, you may be interested in trying a non-massage modality, such as Reiki, which involves very gentle holds at energy centers on the body or can even be done with the hands off of the body, or Reflexology, which involves pressure applied just to points on the feet.

 The comfort and privacy of our clients is held in the highest regard.
 Clients will be properly draped by a sheet at all times during the session.
 Delaware law prohibits the exposure of genitalia and female breast tissue during massage therapy sessions, and any requests for inappropriate draping or touching will result in the session being terminated immediately.
 If you prefer not to disrobe during a session, we offer Reiki and Thai massage which can be done with the client fully clothed.

 How do I get the most benefit from my session?